m1cr0lab-esp32/sleep-modes/docs/05-buttons-handling.md

 ![Button state]({{ site.baseurl }}/images/button-state.png){: width="444" }
 {: .img-center }

-An 8-bit integer is used to encode values between 0 and 255 (or 0x00 and 0xff).
+An 8-bit integer is used to encode values between 0 and 255 (between 0x00 and 0xff).

 This simple modeling makes it possible to distinguish two instantaneous `pressed` and `released` states, as well as a durable `held` state whose value tells us the number of cycles during which the button has been held down.